 Residential Life has numerous resources in place to help resolve conflicts that may arise.
 Seeking the assistance of Residential Life staff is always the best place to begin when a conflict develops.

-Roommate Agreements – All residential students are required to complete a Roommate Agreement form at the beginning of the year.
-We recommend that you spend ample time and be completely honest when filling this out.
-Roommates should set aside time to have a serious conversation about the questions we have listed.
-We encourage the roommates to add on to the agreement.
-Our base questions are just a conversation starter.
+All residential students are required to complete a Roommate Agreement form at the beginning of the year.
+We recommend you spend enough time and be completely honest when filling this out.
+Roommates should set aside time to have a serious conversation about the questions listed in the Agreement.
+Further, roommates are encouraged to add their own terms to the agreement.

-Resident Advisors – These student staff members are trained to handle roommate conflicts.
-We encourage you to consult your floor RA during or even prior to a conflict developing.
+These student staff members are trained to handle roommate conflicts.
+We encourage you to consult your floor RA at any point during the development of a conflict.
 RAs can be advisors or get involved in the mediation process itself.
-Don’t be afraid to ask for their assistance, that’s what they're there for!
+Don’t be afraid to ask for their assistance - they're here to help.

-Room Changes – Open Room Change is the 3rd week of every semester.
-Be sure to communicate with your RA and Assistant Director at least a few days before the 3rd week of the semester.
-Giving a heads up will allow us to prepare necessary paperwork and explain the room change process.
+Be sure to communicate with your RA and Area Director at least a few days before the 3rd week of the semester if you intend to change rooms.
+Giving plenty of notice will allow staff to prepare any necessary paperwork and explain the room change process.